Apraxed/Roblox-Modules-Master/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report so I can fix any bugs in the system
+about: Create a report so I can fix any bugs
-title: "[BUG]"
+title: "[BUG] "
 labels: bug
 assignees: Apraxed